lemrey/sdk-nrf/applications/thread_border_router/README.rst

    * ``<address>`` is the IPv6 multicast address.
    * ``<interface>`` is the network interface name or its index.

-   After the command, the ``socat`` will wait for incoming UDP datagrams and print their payload to the standard output:
+   After the command, ``socat`` will wait for incoming UDP datagrams and print their payload to the standard output:

    .. code-block:: console